jonfernq/Learning/Algorithms/DivideAndConquer/DivideAndConquer2.md

 - **Sorting:** Merge Sort, Quick Sort, and Heap Sort.

 - **Searching:** Binary Search finds position of target element in sorted array.

-**Binary Search:** Repeatedly divides the array into smaller halves until target element found or search space is exhausted.
+Repeatedly divides the array into smaller halves until target element found or search space is exhausted.

 - **Matrix Operations:** Matrix multiplication, matrix exponentiation, and other matrix operations.